mastrof/MicrobeAgents.jl/docs/src/firststeps.md

 ```
 The microbe will be now accessible as `model[1]`.

-The ABM is now ready to run.
+## Running a model
+After the model has been created and populated with the desired number of microbes,
+we are ready to run the simulation.
 We just need to specify how many steps we want
 to simulate and what data to collect during the run:
 ```
 nsteps = 100